RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles: The challenge of utilizing the GPU at small system sizes

 Consider NVIDIA's Kepler GK110 architecture that appeared in 2013.
 One of the Kepler design goals was power efficiency, which was partly achieved by increasing the number of cores while decreasing the clock speed compared to the previous Fermi architecture.
 Thus each streaming multiprocessor (of type SMX) has 192 cores, and the GPU has up to 15 SMX units.
 The GTX 780Ti card contains the maximum 15 SMX units, giving 2880 cores.
-Furthermore, the CUDA model requires a much greater number of threads to be active, in order to hide memory access latency.
+Furthermore, the number of software threads needs to be much larger than the number of physical cores, in order to hide memory access latency.
 This poses a challenge when small systems of the order of thousands of particles are concerned.
-Logically, in order to use as many threads as possible, one must therefore have multiple threads computing the force on one particle.
+In order to use as many threads as possible, one must therefore have multiple threads computing the force on one particle.

 Having multiple threads per particles entails some overhead, in particular the summing of the force contributions over the threads allocated to a given particle.
 This means that as the system size increases, it becomes less useful to have more than one thread per particle.
-We control this by the parameter $t_p$ (threads per particle, denoted \verb|TPerPart| in the code), and let the auto-tuner pick the optimal value for a given simulation.
+We control this by the parameter $t_p$ (threads per particle, denoted \verb|TPerPart| in the code), and let the autotuner pick the optimal value for a given simulation.
 The optimal value of $t_p$ depends primarily on the number of particles, but also on density and the range of the potential.
 We use a separate kernel involving a single thread per particle for larger sizes (see Fig.~\ref{NB_Flow}); this is faster than setting $t_p=1$ in the general kernel.

 Rovigatti {\it et al.} have recently discussed the possible advantages of ``vertex-based'' (atom-decomposition\cite{Plimpton:1995}, one thread per particle) versus ``edge-based'' (force-decomposition\cite{Plimpton:1995}, one thread per interaction) parallelism\cite{Rovigatti/others:2015}.
-Our approach includes the former, and a range of intermediate cases, while not taking it to the extreme of one thread per interaction.
+Our approach includes the former and a range of intermediate cases, while not taking it to the extreme of one thread per interaction.